rsmith88/Bank-Tech-Test-OO/README.md

 ## bank-tech-test
 Practice tech test

+## To Run Program
+Start irb in your console
+require './lib/account.rb'

 ##Specification
 You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)